Outsmarting Osteoporosis with Movement Nature Meant

 With this age-old answer to the modern malady of osteoporosis Bones for Life is achieving some remarkable results.
 For improved health and well-being, we invite you to safely explore integrated patterns of natural movement and weight-bearing posture embodied by indigenous people worldwide, and awaken your skeleton’s innate intelligence — both consciously and cellularly.
 You may discover a resilience inherent in your bones that energizes, invigorates and revitalizes your entire self!

-A study of Bones for Life, presented at the 2017 Brain • Body • Cognition conference in Oxford, England, was published in July 2018
+A study of Bones for Life, presented at the 2017 Brain • Body • Cognition conference in Oxford, England,

 Evidence suggests that Bones for Life increases the stability of organized single-leg stance during movement and successfully carries over into more challenging tasks that require a smaller base of support, like walking, turning, reaching, and climbing.
 Participation in Bones for Life classes has a positive influence on quality of life indicators like peace, happiness, calmness, and increased energy.
 The outcomes suggest that the Bones for Life program may be a safe, feasible, and effective way for seniors to improve function.